 Does your child have a fascination with frogs?
+Check out these frog lesson plans for preschoolers.
 I have fond memories of when my son found his first frog.
 It was hoping down the sidewalk shortly after the rain stopped one afternoon.
 As he walked up to it closely, the frog would hop away and my son would chase it until he was able to get close enough to study it.
 With springtime just around the corner, you can start using these frog lesson plans for preschoolers now.
 Let’s take a look at some things to teach your child while adding content to your lesson plans.

 The best way to find tadpoles can be found near the banks of a stream, pool, lake, or in shallow standing water.
 They are usually found in large groups and near algae to hide from predators.

 If you plan on catching tadpoles to take home to raise, you will need to make sure it isn’t illegal in your area.
 Tadpoles need special care if you plan on raising them.
 During the tadpole stage, they tend to feed on algae and other plants in order to store enough energy to morph into the frog stage.
 Frogs tend to feast on insects, worms, snails, and slugs so you will need to provide them with proper food.

 Instead, of catching a tadpole, this Tadpole to Frog Growing kit (aff link) includes one free tadpole and all the necessary items needed to take care of it properly.
 Simply set up the kit and watch your tadpole morph into a frog.
 Make sure that you check on your daily so that you can watch the frog’s life cycle in action.